VSS Error: Couldn’t take snapshot. The shadow copy provider had an unexpected error while trying ...

 Check the Windows Event Logs for error messages or warnings that might be helpful.
 You can use the Windows Event Viewer or we have provided a PowerShell command below.
 This command will filter events with the source "VSS" or "VolSnap" and displays those with a level of 'Error' or 'Warning':

 Microsoft's VSS is only able to perform one snapshot at a time.
-If a snapshot is already in progress when your backup job starts, then the backup job could fail.
+If a snapshot is already in progress when your backup job starts, the backup job could fail.
 Stopping and restarting the Volume Shadow Copy service can resolve this problem.
 To do this, open an elevated command prompt or PowerShell window and run the following commands:

 If restarting the VSS service with the 'net stop vss